To The Beach

 again, and began wading out farther, into the depths, walking carefully in case some unexpectedly sharp bit

-of rock rose underfoot, which happened sometimes.
+of stone rose underfoot, which happened sometimes.
 Soon the bottom fell way, and I floated free.
 I

 didn't know where Jimmy was, he'd rushed ahead and I'd lost track of him but it didn't matter, there were